IVUL-KAUST/GroupReading/paper-discussion-guidelines.md

 ## General rules
 - This is a group activity.
 Be a good citizen; our attitude shows our commitment to the group.
 - Take advantage of this opportunity to practice soft-skills.
 How to read a paper, how to ask questions, how to organize a panel.
 - Research emerges from connecting dots far apart.
-If you read from other silos, the chances are that the dots won't be trivial to join a.k.a incremental research.
+If you read from other silos, the chances are that the dots won't be trivial to join i.e. the opposite of incremental research.
 - The group reading is not going to solve your research.
 We better keep reading by ourselves outside of it as well.